 - Get your mind to solely associate your bedroom with sleep.
 Do not do anything other than sleep in your bedroom.
 For college students in a dorm room, limit that situation to your bed.
 This makes your mind automatically start preparing for bed once you hit the sheets.
 It’s so tempting to use the bed for other things like watching Netflix or studying but, don’t do it!

-- Do not force sleep.
-Forcing sleep only puts more pressure on you to fall asleep.
+- Do not force it.
+Forcing it only puts more pressure on you to fall asleep.
 Leave the room and read a book but, there is no need to toss around aimlessly if you cannot fall asleep.
 This is one piece of advice I have trouble with.

 Thanks for reading my rant,